owncloud/ios-library/Doc_Changelog.md

  + Search users and groups.
 New method that return a list of "OCShareUser" objects using a search string: "- (void) searchUsersAndGroupsWith...".
 Used to get lists of users and group in order to share files or folders with them using the new "shareWith" method.
  + New object class called "OCShareUser" that it used to store users or groups.
  + New method share with users: "- (void)shareWith:...".
 Using the name property of the OCShare object you can share file or folders with users or groups.

+- Updated AFNetworking library v2.6.0

+- Modified security policy to fix some issues with requests that were canceled after a while using self signed servers.

 Previous changes: